 Beer has been a traditional ingredient in shellfish recipes across the globe, from Belgium to Portugal to the American South.

-Mussels or clams can be steamed in a beer-infused broth with other aromatic ingredients for a quick and easy meal.
-This endlessly versatile method lets you experiment with different styles of beer, from wheaty Belgian ales to rich brown ales and refreshing lagers.
+Mussels and clams can be steamed in a beer-infused broth with other aromatic ingredients for a quick and easy meal.
+This endlessly versatile method lets you experiment with different styles of beer, from wheaty Belgian ales to rich brown ales to refreshing lagers.

 Bring beer to a simmer with garlic and herbs, then add cleaned shellfish and other ingredients.
 Try chorizo sausage or kielbasa for a hearty dish, or cilantro and chilies for a Thai-inspired meal.
 Serve with crusty bread to sop up all that delicious broth.

 Or instead of boiling your seafood in beer, fry it with our easy beer tempura batter recipe.
 The carbonation in beer adds lightness to the batter, along with extra flavor.
-And it’s as easy as whisking equal parts flour, egg, and beer together to dip everything from shrimp to scallops to fish fillets like cod or haddock for a twist on the traditional fish and chips recipe.
+It’s as easy as whisking equal parts flour, egg, and beer together to dip everything from shrimp to scallops to fish portions and fillets like cod or haddock for a twist on the traditional fish and chips recipe.

 Bonus: Cooking with Other Liquors